PricingBlogLog in

 It stops being enough when you need to tie a BOM revision to a change reason: why did this change, who approved it, and what else was affected.
 That context does not live in a cell diff.

-This is when the ECO process starts mattering.
+This is when the ECO process starts mattering — and knowing when to actually turn it on matters as much as knowing it exists.
 An engineering change order is not bureaucracy; it is the formal link between "something changed" and "everyone who needs to know, knows."
 Without it, your BOM history is a timeline with no annotations.
 You can see that something changed; you cannot understand it.

 That gap is what PLM is actually solving.
 Not the BOM itself: the process around it.